MUS Tuition Waivers

 A waiver is available, upon approval of the Commissioner of Higher Education, for children aged 25 or less, whose parent(s) served on active duty during World War II, the Korean War, Vietnam, the Iraq or Afghanistan conflicts.
 Such members of the armed forces must have been Montana residents at the time of entry into service, and must have been killed in action or died as a result of combat related injury, disease, or other disability.

-The student must apply for the waiver by the 3rd week of the first semester for which they are requesting the waiver.
+The student must be a resident of Montana per BOR Policy 940.1 and must apply for the waiver by the 3rd week of the first semester for which they are requesting the waiver.
 This Waiver does not waive any fees, cannot be used with other tuition waivers and can only be used towards undergraduate tuition.
 This tuition waiver remains in effect as long as the student is 25 years of age or under, and maintains Satisfactory Academic Progress (SAP) according to the standards detailed by the Financial Aid Office.

 A waiver is available for dependents or spouses of a Montana Firefighter or Peace Officer that was killed in the course and scope of employment.
 The Firefighter/Peace Officer and the Spouse/Dependent must be Montana residents.

-The student must apply for the waiver by the 3rd week of the first semester for which they are requesting the waiver.
+The student must be a resident of Montana per BOR Policy 940.1 and must apply for the waiver by the 3rd week of the first semester for which they are requesting the waiver.
 This Waiver does not waive any fees, cannot be used with other tuition waivers and can only be used towards undergraduate tuition.
 This tuition waiver remains in effect as long as the student maintains Satisfactory Academic Progress (SAP) according to the standards detailed by the Financial Aid Office.

 Tuition shall be waived for Montana students receiving a National Merit Semi-Finalist Scholarship.
 This scholarship (tuition waiver) will be valid through the first 2 consecutive semesters of enrollment, excluding credits earned prior to high school graduation.
 The holder of this scholarship must enter one of the Montana University System campuses within nine months after high school graduation.
 A satisfactory standard must be maintained to be eligible to use the scholarship for both semesters.
 The scholarship is not transferable.